-According to Gallup, only 12% of employees strongly agree that their organization does a great job of onboarding new employees – which means there’s a lot of room for improvement.
+According to Gallup, only 12% of employees strongly agree that their organization does a great job of onboarding new people – which means there’s a lot of room for improvement.

-And, it’s well worth the time, effort, and attention.
-After all, there is more than enough evidence that proves that a robust, integrated, and people-focused onboarding process leads to happier, more engaged, and more productive employees – as we’ve previously seen – which in turn leads to higher retention.
+And it’s well worth the time, effort, and attention.
+After all, there is more than enough evidence that proves that robust, integrated, and people-focused onboarding leads to happier, more engaged, and more productive employees – as we’ve previously seen – which in turn leads to higher retention.

-In other words, onboarding shouldn’t be viewed as a run-of-the-mill task that simply needs to be ticked off the list.
+In other words, onboarding shouldn’t be viewed as a run-of-the-mill task that simply needs to be ticked off the onboarding checklist.
 A well-thought-out onboarding strategy is essential if you’re serious about retention.